 Read more about how to deal with being sexually assaulted in this excellent booklet by The Havens, a sexual assault referral centre.
 The people who work at these kinds of centres have been trained to understand all of this and how complicated our reactions can be.
 I’ll write more about this at another time.

-© Justin Hancock, 2024 Find out more about me and BISH here.
+© Justin Hancock, 2025 Find out more about me and BISH here.

-Or search by category
+Search by category

-Or search by tags
+Or you can search by tags

 A-Z of Porn About You Abuse Arousal Ask Bish Body Image Clitoris Communication Condoms Consent Contraception Coronavirus Dry Humping Ejaculation Erection Feelings Friendships Gender Kissing Law Love Masturbation Oral Sex Orgasm Parents Penis Pleasure Porn Positions Pregnancy Pressure Relationships Safer Sex Saying No Self Care Self Esteem Services Sex Education Sexting STIs Teach yourself Team Bish The Right Time Trust Vagina